 Private Endometrial Ablation in Sutton Coldfield

 Endometrial ablation to treat heavy menstrual bleeding — a minimally invasive alternative to hysterectomy.
 Day-case procedure.
-Same-week consultant.
 Published price.

 What is endometrial ablation?